elshnkhll/RokuRC/README.md

 Web Browser based Roku TV Remote Control with Power On/Off, Mute, Voume Up/Down, and custom App Buttons

 It does not use IR, so you can control the TV in the other room.
+Utilising External Control Protocol (ECP) https://developer.roku.com/en-ca/docs/developer-program/dev-tools/external-control-api.md

 Works in Chrome, Safari, Edge, FireFox.